A cartobibliography by Don McGuirk

 Mer de l'Ouest is more than just a list of maps.
 As with print cartobibliographies, Mer de l'Ouest comes with additional chapters (Preface, Acknowledgements, Introduction, etc.) that make this a fully-realized reference work.
 In an appendix, the author also provides the first English translation of J.N.
 De L'Isle's Nouvelles Cartes des Decouvertes de l'Amiral de Fonte, the 1753 essay that is a cornerstone in the development of the myth of a Western Sea.

-The Last Great Cartographic Myth: Mer de l'Ouest was published in March,, 2011.
+The Last Great Cartographic Myth: Mer de l'Ouest was published in March, 2011.
 The purchase price is $45, plus $2 for shipping and handling.
+Purchase and payment are via PayPal, where you can either use a credit card or, if you have one, an existing PayPal account.

 Here are some sample screen shots from The Last Great Cartographic Myth: Mer de l'Ouest: